julelang/manual/src/common-concepts/slices.md

     outln(result)
 }
 ```
-As seen in the example above, the owned variable `my_arr `holds an slice.
+As seen in the example above, the owned variable `my_slice` holds an slice.
 Its elements are compatible with the variadic parameter.
 To send, it is sufficient to follow the `...` operator.
 ::: warning
 If you pass slice to variadic parameter, you can't pass more value.
 :::